 Some of the most prolific guitarists have made excellent use of the single-coil pickup for a great metal tone to varying degrees.

-Aside from Yngwie, other individuals in metal who I can think of immediately off the top of my head who include single-coil pickups in their signature guitars are Jake E. Lee, who is known for his guitar work in Ozzy Osbourne’s band, George Lynch, who is most famous for his tenure in Dokken and Lynch Mob, and Paul Gilbert, from Racer-X and Mr. Big.
+Aside from Yngwie, other individuals in metal who I can think of immediately off the top of my head who includes single-coil pickups in their signature guitars, are Jake E. Lee, who is known for his guitar work in Ozzy Osbourne’s band, George Lynch, who is most famous for his tenure in Dokken and Lynch Mob, and Paul Gilbert, from Racer-X and Mr. Big.

 These will be able to cover those cool 80s metal tones as well as the modern ones without having to go out and purchase another guitar with humbuckers.